 What if we gave everyone we met the opportunity to be in our circle?
 What if we went out of our way for strangers giving them the chance to step up and show us that they are deserving of such kindness.
 Many will let you down, but more than you would ever expect will rise to the occasion.
 This is behavior that will potentially “Grow the Circle” of your environment based entirely on the quality of someone’s character as opposed to their professional or financial prowess.

 Regardless, someone may not be in your immediate circle, but we are all in the same boat!
 To put it simply, acting with the intention to “Grow the Circle” is looking out for others in small ways.
-It is choosing to be a leader to those we meet on a daily basis.
-Allowing everyone we interact with to feel like they deserve to be here, like they belong.
+It is choosing to be a leader to those we meet on a daily basis and allowing everyone with whom we interact to feel like they deserve to be here- like they belong.
 This doesn’t mean being fake.
 I can disagree with someone politically and still respectfully allow them to merge ahead of me in traffic.
-It just means that we make the small choices all day with the assumption that they might need it more than us; that we aren’t more important than them!
+It just means that we make small choices all day with the assumption that others might need things more than us; that we aren’t more important than them!

 Imagine a world where the majority of people woke up with the intention to “Grow the Circle.”
-What would our SPECIES be able to accomplish when the majority of us felt as though we belonged here and that we had a safety net underneath us all day?
+What would our SPECIES be able to accomplish when the majority of people felt as though they belonged here and that they had a safety net underneath them all day?

 Ok, So How Do We Do This?